 Improve your mental health by quitting

 The immediate impact of quitting for most smokers is a range of withdrawal symptoms that worsen people’s sense of mental wellbeing from increased irritability to heightened sense of depression.
-Research indicates that these symptoms rarely exceed 2-4 weeks.
+Research indicates that these symptoms rarely exceed two to four weeks.

 The improved mental wellbeing happens from at least six weeks after quitting though people may well feel the benefits sooner.

-There could be a number of reasons why quitting improves your mental health but one is that it breaks the cycle of nicotine dependence.
+There could be a number of reasons why quitting improves your mental health: one is that it breaks the cycle of nicotine dependence.